 If you have more questions about the SMART Start Program, please contact the Office of Diversity and Inclusion.

 SMART Start Scholars provides sophomore year programming for students who participated in the SMART Start Program during their freshman year.
-This is a new opportunity for SMART Start students, beginning with the 2017 cohort.
+This is a new opportunity for SMART Start students.
 More information will be posted soon.